 - The intervention scenarios presented here assumes that: - PCH visitations are not allowed. - High compliance with physical distancing. - Large gatherings, professional sports events, amateur sports events, indoor congregations (religious and non-religious) are limited or not allowed.
 May require curfew for proper implementation and compliance.
 Making sure that house parties are not taking place. - High compliance with self-isolation if showing symptoms. - Requires explaining how people showing symptoms should behave at home.
-Making sure that sick individuals do not show up for work. - The model assumes importation levels compatible with work-related travel only. - Any set of interventions need to be supported by epidemiological evidence in order to determine what types of restrictions would be effective. - Although this scenario mimics the one implemented during the 1st wave's lockdown, it may be possible to achieve these levels with targeted interventions instead of a complete lockdown by making sure that compliance levels are high.
+Making sure that sick individuals do not show up for work. - The model assumes importation levels compatible with work-related travel only. - Any set of interventions need to be supported by epidemiological evidence in order to determine what types of restrictions would be effective. - Although this scenario mimics the one implemented during the 1st wave's lockdown, it may be possible to achieve these levels with targeted interventions instead of a complete lockdown by making sure that compliance levels are high

-This is Exhibit "G" referred to in the Affidavit of Carla Loeppky Affirmed before me this H day of March A.D.
-2021 Mull Comm
+This is Exhibit "G" referred to in the Affidavit of Carla Loeppky

+Affirmed before me this 4